top of page

 “We’re not spies,” My‑re and Vomarian said together.

 “Yes, something I would expect a couple of spies to say.”
-The guards around the sergeant stepped closer with hands gripping their spears.
+The guards around the sergeant stepped closer, their hands gripping their spears.

-“Just kidding!” the sergeant exclaimed smiling and the other guards stepped back.
+“Just kidding,” the sergeant exclaimed, smiling, and the other guards stepped back.
 “I love doing that.
-Go on in kids and enjoy yourself.
-I was about to say not too much, but I think in this case it’s expected.”
+Go on in kids, and enjoy yourselves.
+I was about to say not too much, but I think, in this case, it’s expected.”

 “Oh, one more thing,” the sergeant said.

-The two Lord Protectors turned towards the veteran sergeant.
+The two Lord Protector’s turned toward the veteran sergeant.

 “Egan!”

-A middle aged warrior, clean shaven with graying dark hair emerged from the crown dressed in fine, leather armor, with two long swords at his side, with two more daggers thrust through his waistband.
-Approaching, he had a multitude of healed scars and a testament he’d been in many fights.
-He regarded My-re and Vomarian, and took a step closer studying them.
+A middle-aged, clean-shaven warrior with graying dark hair emerged from the crowd dressed in fine leather armor, with two longswords at his side and two more daggers thrust through his waistband.
+He had a multitude of healed scars as a testament he’d been in many fights.
+He regarded My‑re and Vomarian and took a step closer to study them.

-The sergeant of the guard nodded towards Vomarian Fae and said, “Arenamaster Egan, this one is interested in joining the games.
-However, they are on their honey mead, moon celebration, so you might give them a fortnight together before getting him on the sands.
+The sergeant of the guard nodded toward Vomarian and said, “Arenamaster Egan, this one is interested in joining the games.
+However, they are on their honey mead, moon celebration, so you might allow them a fortnight together before getting him on the sands.”

 “Welcome,” Egan said to the couple.
 “Your names?”